Toy Story Land’s Opening Date At Disney’s Hollywood Studios Now Possibly Known

 While doing some searching around, Chip & Co. came across an interesting tidbit that may hint at when Toy Story Land will open its gates.

 On the Touring Plans site, there is a full list of all attractions at Disney’s Hollywood Studios and their FastPass+ importance.
-While looking through the list of attractions, the site actually has the brand new Slinky Dog Dash coaster which will be the main ride in Toy Story Land, but it isn’t even complete yet.
+While looking through the list of attractions, the site actually has the brand new Slinky Dog Dash coaster, which will be the main ride in Toy Story Land, but it isn’t even complete yet.

 Still, the site has it listed with a small caption that states, “Opens July 1, 2018.”